MoralisWeb3/unity-web3-game-kit/README.md

 ## `Web3Api Notes`
 The complete Moralis Web3API schema including endpoints, operations and models, can be found by logging in to your Moralis Server and selecting **Web3 API***

-For use with either Moralis SDK or in Unity3d, the following using statements are required:
+For use with either Moralis Web3 Unity SDK or in Unity3d, the following using statements are required:

 ## `Chains`
 Use the code snippet below to retrieve a list of EVM chains supported in the Moralis Web3API.
 This list can be used for populating dropdown lists etc.